 AA in Psychology

-Psychology covers the total life span to learn more about how individuals function in family, community and society.
-To this end psychologists research what can go wrong in development and how it can be changed, and how to resolve organizational, personal, international, and family conflict.
+Psychology covers the total lifespan to learn more about how people function in family, work, and community settings.
+Psychologists conduct studies to investigate differences in development, research what can go wrong in development, and research and develop methods that help people to resolve conflict, thrive, and live healthy lives.
 It is a dynamic field in which advanced research methods lead to new understandings of human behavior, which can be applied in practical situations in the lives of individuals.

 Program Learning Outcomes